Stac Pollaidh means "peak of the peat moss", and has a character out of all proportion to its mere 613m or 2,009ft height.

 We have to admit that this experience left us with no great fondness for Stac Pollaidh.
-But we are probably doing it an injustice, and a return trip to enjoy rather more of its spectacularly rocky ridge than we managed last time around certainly features on a crowded "to do" list.
+But we are probably doing it an injustice, and a return trip to enjoy rather more of its spectacularly rocky ridge than we managed on our last visit certainly features on a crowded "to do" list.

 Visitor InformationView Location on Map